JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7998 days**.

-And here is a just a random fact -  **A single chocolate chip gives enough energy to a human being to walk 150 feet**.
+And here is a just a random fact -  **A dime has 118 ridges around the edge**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)